Cross-Sector Impact Grants

 Letter of Interest (LOI) Requirements

-Applicants must submit a narrative in an online application form that describes their proposed project and a draft budget, along with basic information about each of the partners.
-These materials must be submitted through eGrant no later than Monday, August 1, 2022 at 11:59 p.m.
+Applicants must complete and submit an online LOI form that describes their proposed project and a draft budget, along with basic information about each of the partners.
+These materials must be submitted online using our grants management system no later than Tuesday, August 1, 2023 at 11:59 p.m.
 ET.
 Late or incomplete LOIs will not be accepted.
 Applicants should contact Nikki Estes at nestes@southarts.org or 404-874-7244 ext.
 816 with any questions.

-• The main activities of this project, including where and when the project will take place.
+• Provide a timeline for the main activities of the project, including when and where the minimum of two public-facing events will take place. (maximum 1,000 characters)

 It is understood that the information provided in the LOI is preliminary in nature and will be further refined for those applicants invited to submit a full application.

 All LOIs will be evaluated for their potential to most closely meet the evaluation criteria listed in these guidelines and the overall goals of this program.
-Applicants who are invited to submit a full application will be notified on or by August 29, 2022 and will be provided with complete instructions for how to submit the full application.
+Applicants who are invited to submit a full application will be notified on or by Monday, August 28, 2023 and will be provided with complete instructions for how to submit the full application.
+Applications will be due Monday, October 2, 2023 by 11:59 p.m.
+ET.
+Preceding this deadline, all invited applicants will be required to schedule a virtual meeting with South Arts to discuss their project.

 Application Portal

-After reviewing program guidelines, log in to eGrant to submit your Letter of Interest, edit an application in process, and submit any required reports.
+After reviewing program guidelines, log in to our grants management system to submit your Letter of Interest, edit an application in process, and submit any required reports.

 Manage Your Award